microsoft/winget-cli/doc/specs/#166 - Font Support.md

 1. Determine which font file(s) matches the font family/face name

+Utilizing the enumeration code from [`winget fonts list`](#winget-fonts-list), we will determine the set of file(s) that correspond to the specified font family/font face.

+Example helper function: `std::vector<std::filesystem::path> GetFontFilePathsByName(familyName, faceName (optional))`

-Utilizing the enumeration code from [`winget fonts list`](#winget-fonts-list), we will determine which file(s) corresponds to the specified font family.
-During enumeration, it is possible to have duplicate entries for the same font family name if the font is installed in both user and system scope.
+> During enumeration, it is possible to have duplicate entries for the same font family name if the font is installed in both user and system scope.
 The user will need to provide the `--scope` argument to filter down to exactly one font family.

-`std::vector<std::filesystem::path> GetFontFilePathsByName(familyName, faceName (optional))`
+**High-level logic for determining files to remove:**
+1. Determine the font faces that will be uninstalled and determine which set of files correspond to each target font face.
+2. Determine which font faces are supported by those target files.
+3. Compare both lists and if there is a discrepancy, this means that there are extra font faces supported by those files.

+If there are extra faces being removed, WinGet will with show a blocking warning to the user and require `--force` to proceed.

 2. Check the registry values for matching font path